-Olympic finalist runner banned 4 years for evading test
+Olympic runner Taplin banned 4 years for evading test

 The CAS statement said Taplin “subsequently left the stadium (and) on the following day, he took an early flight home and left the country.”

-He will miss major athletics meets in each of the next three years: The postponed Tokyo Olympics in 2021, the worlds at Eugene, Oregon, also postponed one year to 2022, and the 2023 worlds in Budapest, Hungary.
+He will miss major meets in each of the next three years: The postponed Tokyo Olympics in 2021, the worlds in Eugene, Oregon, also postponed one year to 2022, and the 2023 worlds in Budapest, Hungary.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports